DataDog/hiring-engineers/answers.md

     - Send flare			       sudo datadog-agent flare
     - Display command usage		       sudo datadog-agent help
     - Run a check			       sudo -u dd-agent -- datadog agent check <check_name>

-All of the configuration files and folders for the Agent are located in /etc/datadog-agent/datadog.yaml The Configuration files for integrations are located in
+All of the configuration files and folders for the Agent are located in /etc/datadog-agent/datadog.yaml The Configuration files for integrations are located in /etc/datadog-agent/conf.d/
-    /etc/datadog-agent/conf.d/

 The link for the commands is https://docs.datadoghq.com/agent/basic_agent_usage/ubuntu/ The link for the datadog agent is https://app.datadoghq.com/account/settings#agent/ubuntu

-Once you get your Datadog Agent up and running, if you go to the GUI, under the Infrastructure dropdown, and click on Host Map,  you should see your machine pop up (with whatever the name is, mine is trusty64).
+Once you get your Datadog Agent up and running, you will want to see where your computer is on the website.
+If you go to the website, under the Infrastructure dropdown, and click on Host Map, you should see your machine pop up (mine is trusty64).
-Once you click on your machine, click on the dashboard link, which will then take you to a breakdown of your machine.
-There will be a chart that names all of the current processes running (ex; agent, puppet, mysql, ruby, etc).
+After you see your computer show up, click on the dashboard link (located to the right of your computer name), which will then take you to a breakdown of what is on your computer.
+There will be a chart that names all of the current processes running (example: agent, puppet, Mysql, ruby, etc).

 <img width="1024" alt="agentsetup3" src="https://user-images.githubusercontent.com/26099421/45601039-57150200-b9d4-11e8-9dc5-68941c9b7baa.png">